 - Undertaken workplace safety audits.

-- Considered testing at work.
+- Considered testing and/or checking vaccine certification at work.

-- Updated policies and procedures.
+- Updated health and safety policies and procedures.

 - Identified potentially hazardous situations.